CHTC/chtc-website-source/uw-research-computing/hpc-transition-2023.md

 will run, paying attention to these important changes:

-1. **Use `/home` and `/scratch` correctly:** jobs should be run out of `/scratch/$USER` and the home directory should only be used for software installations and copies of important files and templates.
-Scratch space has a 100GB quota and home directories have a 20GB quota.
+1. **Use `/home` and `/scratch` correctly:** jobs should be run out of `/scratch/$USER` and the `/home` directory should only be used for software installations and copies of important files and templates. `\scratch` space has a quota of 100GB disk space and 250,000 items and `\home` directories have a quota of 20GB disk space and 250,000 items.
 The `/software` directory is being phased out.

 1. **Build software with new modules:** users will need to reinstall and/or rebuild their software on the new HPC cluster.
 Users may encounter different versions of